-HNS will report on the use of CMHC Funding and Cost-Matched Funding toward achieving Targets and Outcomes set in the current Action Plan, as well as accessibility of Projects, projected achievement of energy consumption and greenhouse gas emission objectives, and Community Employment Benefits from housing investments under this Agreement.
+MHO will report on the use of CMHC Funding and Cost-Matched Funding toward achieving Targets and Outcomes set in the current Action Plan, as well as accessibility of projects, projected achievement of energy consumption and greenhouse gas emission objectives, and Community Employment Benefits from housing investments under this Agreement.

-At least every six months (by the last business day of November/May), HNS will provide CMHC with a summary report on progress towards realizing the mutually agreed-to Targets and Outcomes in the Action Plan, as described below, and updated information on progress towards targets and indicators at the Project level, as identified in Schedule C: Claims, which supports the summary report.
+At least every six months (by the last business day of November/May), MHO will provide CMHC with a summary report on progress towards realizing the agreed-to Action Plan, as described below, and updated information on progress towards targets and indicators at the project level, as identified in Schedule C: Claims, which supports the summary report.

-CMHC will use this information to report publicly on targets and indicators at the Project level for new developments and large repair or renewal efforts of \$1M or more, as well as at provincial/territorial and national levels.
+CMHC will use this information to report publicly on targets and indicators at the project level for new developments and large repair or renewal efforts of \$1M or more, as well as at provincial/territorial and national levels.